getbotty/Amp/README.md

 ## Button
 Used for click input.
 There are 2 types of buttons: *normal* and *toggle-able* (*checkbox* and *radio*).

-Buttons can be made out of any element.
-Toggle-able buttons add the class `active` when they are activated.
+Buttons should be made out of &lt;button&gt; DOM elements.
+Toggle-able buttons have the class `active` when they are activated.
 You can use this class to style them.

-`Note:` Radio buttons must come in groups.
+**Note:** Radio buttons must come in groups.
 You can't have a single radio button.
 Make a group of radios by giving them the same `name` attribute.
 For example:

 	<button name="radios" id="radio1">Option 1</button>
 	<button name="radios" id="radio2">Option 2</button>